Session

 From EC2 to Kubernetes: Takeaways from a brownfield migration

-This is a case study on how we (Octopus Deploy) migrated our SaaS product from Windows VMs to Kubernetes.
+This is a case study of how we migrated our SaaS product from dedicated Windows VMs to a scalable, containerized Kubernetes environment.

-- The rationale behind opting for managed services for our database and file storage needs.
+- How managed services simplified our database and file storage operations.

-- Techniques for dynamically adjusting CPU and RAM resources based on customer usage metrics.
+- Methods for fine-tuning CPU and memory allocation based on real-time usage patterns.

 The target audience for this talk is someone aware of kubernetes basics, such as nodes, containers, and namespaces, but not an expert.
 It is designed for anyone who has been a developer, operations, or platform engineer for with 2+ years of industry experience.